datadraco/SQL-Guide/README.md

 ## Query Clauses

 `SELECT`: Leading line in a SQL query that identifies the columns that will end up in the result.
 Additional formatting can be performed at this stage such as aliasing, arithmetic, or aggregation.
+Unique results can be found through the use of DISTINCT.

 `FROM`: Component of a query that identifies the source table(s) of the query.
 This is the stage that joining can be performed if there are multiple source tables, and formatting can be performed to shorten the syntax for the table names.